Swoorup/InMemSearchDemo/README.md

 * Only full value matching is supported when searching via fields.
 However, for arrays it supports matching any of the array elements.
 * There is currently no way to query optional fields whose values are not present.
 * Only immutable constructs i.e `case classes` must be used for runtime safety.
-* Currently updating the same document already present in the database is unsupported due to stale indexes not being deleted.
+* Currently updating the same document already present in the database (identified by `_id`) is unsupported due to stale indexes not being deleted.
+Best suited of append only workloads.

 ## Future improvements